eliasmagn/postmarketOS_kiauh/concept.md

 - Surfacing mobile-shell aware launch presets and display heuristics so touch-friendly environments (Phosh, Plasma Mobile, etc.) get a usable KlipperScreen session without manual environment plumbing.
 - Sequencing installer prompts so Wayland-specific choices only surface after the user opts into the Wayland backend, keeping the X11-first flow streamlined while preserving the option to revisit presets later.
 - Adapting KlipperScreen autostart to the surrounding shell—desktop environments receive `.desktop` launchers while console-only OpenRC systems get login hooks that wait for Moonraker before spawning the UI.
+- Defaulting installers to the minimum viable dependency footprint and offering optional extras as explicit opt-ins so mobile deployments stay lightweight.

 As the scope expands beyond SBCs, we treat touch-first UX goals—gesture-ready launchers, portrait rotation defaults, and low-power service policies—as first-class citizens so postmarketOS phones and tablets can host Klipper without desktop-era compromises.